Recognise Art as Work

 Industry or Occupation Awards (modern awards) are legal documents that outline the minimum pay rates and conditions of employment.
 Unlike most working Australians covered by an Award, the pay and conditions of professional artists and arts workers are informed through a patchwork system, leading to inconsistent and exploitative practices.

+This advocacy led to a historic proposal to vary the Amusement, Events, and Recreation Award, laying the groundwork for clearer and stronger protections for visual arts workers.
 There has never been a clearer opportunity for the arts community to establish critical workplace rights and entitlements.

 Current conditions